roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Create a CronJob.md

 -   Forbid: disallows Jobs to run concurrently.
 If a Job is not complete within the schedule, the next Job is skipped.
 -   Replace: If a Job is not complete within the schedule, the Job is skipped. |

-To demonstrate how to create a CronJob by using kubectl, a CronJob named hello is created in this example.
+A CronJob named hello is created in this example to demonstrate how to create a CronJob by using kubectl.

 1. Create a cronjob.yaml file and copy the following content into the file: